fnaumenko/bioStat/README.md

 ### Details

 #### Input
-*Fragment* size distribution is called based on aligned DNA paired-end sequence in [BAM](https://support.illumina.com/help/BS_App_RNASeq_Alignment_OLH_1000000006112/Content/Source/Informatics/BAM-Format.htm)/ [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format.<br>
+*Fragment* size distribution is called based on aligned sorted DNA paired-end sequence in [BAM](https://support.illumina.com/help/BS_App_RNASeq_Alignment_OLH_1000000006112/Content/Source/Informatics/BAM-Format.htm)/ [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format.<br>
-*Read* size distribution is called based on original DNA sequence in [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) format or aligned DNA sequence in BAM/BED format.<br>
+*Read* size distribution is called based on original DNA sequence in [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) format or aligned sorted DNA sequence in BAM/BED format.<br>
-Note that the number of mapped reads can be significantly less than the initial one, which can lead to distortion of the read distribution parameters relative to the original one (see, for example, cases 7-8 and 10-11 in ![Read distributions figure](https://github.com/fnaumenko/bioStat/tree/master/pict/Read_distrs.png)).<br>
+The number of mapped reads can be significantly less than the initial one, which can lead to distortion of the read distribution parameters relative to the original one (see, for example, cases 7-8 and 10-11 in ![Read distributions figure](https://github.com/fnaumenko/bioStat/tree/master/pict/Read_distrs.png)).<br>
 The program can also accept a file containing the finished distribution, in order to call its parameters.